camunda/camunda-docs/docs/components/concepts/clusters.md

 To prevent auto-pause, you can:

 - Tag the cluster as `test`, `stage`, or `prod` instead of `dev`.
-- [Upgrade your Free Trial Camunda 8 plan](https://camunda.com/pricing/) to a Starter, Professional, or Enterprise plan.
+- [Upgrade your Free Trial plan](https://camunda.com/pricing/) to a Starter, Professional, or Enterprise plan.

 :::